“I must be a mermaid, Rango. I have no fear of depths and a great fear of shallow living.” Anais Nin

 Conquer the fear of the unfamiliar and of the unfathomable, and look below the surface to discover a world of serenity-inducing colour, entrancing light patterns of celestial beauty and deep, wonderful mystery.

 My art emerges from a deep calling for the sea.

 This was no easy calling, as the sea was originally a source of terror.
-But irresistibly drawn, I persevered until the point where, after many years, I became able to look around not only without fear, but with utter wonder.
+But irresistibly drawn, I persevered until the point where, after many years, I became able to look into the deep blue not only without fear, but with utter wonder.